PumasAI-Labs/Julia-Workshop/README.md

 ## Guide

 This workshop aims to be an introduction to the Julia programming language.
-Because of that, it covers a wide range of topics and ends up being a X hours workshop, which might be too extensive in certain situations.
+Because of that, it covers a wide range of topics and ends up being a 2-hour workshop, which might be too extensive in certain situations.

 We suggest taking a look at our [recommended schedule](https://pumasai-labs.github.io/Julia-Workshop/#schedule) on the homepage of the workshop for more information on how to divide the workshop.
-You will notice that the workshop is divided in N parts, which is also reflected in the way in which we have organized the code examples in this repository:
+You will notice that the workshop is divided in 4 parts, which is also reflected in the way in which we have organized the code examples in this repository:

 | Workshop section       | Code folder                 |